Sergeyir/Pythia_RAB/README.md

 # Pythia_RAB

-This is an example project to analyze nuclear modification factors of K* in AuAu collisions for energy 200 GeV for different centrality classes and for different pT ranges in Pythia8 for Glauber nuclear model.
+This is an example project to analyze nuclear modification factors of K* and \overline{K*} in CuAu collisions for energy 200 GeV for different centrality classes and for different pT ranges in Pythia8 for Glauber nuclear model.

 # Required packages